 There are different ways of thinking about homelessness prevention.
 As with all types of prevention, the ability to claim an activity contributes to preventing a crisis or serious harm from happening begs the question 'how far out and how far back do you go?'
-A very wide range of activities could be classed as relevant to preventing homelessness, especially if we consider correlations between poverty and trauma experienced as a child, and potential for homelessness as an adult.
+A very wide range of activities could be classed as relevant to preventing homelessness, especially

-A review of international literature shows a tripartite definition5 has most commonly been used when thinking about different types of homelessness prevention:
+A review of international literature shows a tripartite definition has most commonly been used when thinking about different types of homelessness prevention: